aakash0210/Startup-Sucess-Prediction/README.md

 ## Inspiration:
 Predicting startup success enables investors to identify high-growth potential companies, giving them a competitive edge in the market.

-## Evaluation:
-The evaluation metric for this competition is Categorization Accuracy.
-Submissions should be in CSV format with two columns: ID and status, where status indicates whether the startup is acquired or closed.

 ## Notebook Structure:
 1. **Importing Modules:** Necessary Python libraries such as pandas and numpy are imported for data manipulation.
 2. **File Path and Reading:** The dataset is loaded from the specified file path using pandas' `read_excel` function.